Roles and Permissions

 on ashop

-type with no code changes in your application, and all the permissions will automatically honor the change.
+type with no code changes in your application and all permissions will automatically honor the change.

 Before you start